-- Consent Granted: To discharge stormwater from a road transport depot and washwater from a parts wash into an unnamed tributary of the Waiongana Stream - Expiry Date: 1 June 2038 - Review Date(s): June 2026, June 2032 and in accordance with special condition 9 - Site Location: Old Brixton Dairy Factory Complex, 44 Waitara Road, Brixton - Grid Reference (NZTM) 1705573E-5680251N - Catchment: Waiongana a.
+Consent Granted: To discharge stormwater from a road transport depot and washwater from a parts wash into an unnamed tributary of the Waiongana Stream condition 9

+Expiry Date: 1 June 2038

+Review Date(s): June 2026, June 2032 and in accordance with special

+Site Location: Old Brixton Dairy Factory Complex,

+44 Waitara Road, Brixton

+Grid Reference (NZTM) 1705573E-5680251N

+Catchment: Waiongana

+For General, Standard and Special conditions pertaining to this consent please see reverse side of this document a.
 The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.